sampokuokkanen/render_cow/README.md

 So feel free to call `render spongebob: iS thIs A mEme?` from your controllers!

-Todo:
-Make Spongebob do the meme talk automatically.
-There is already a gem for that.
+Note that SpongeBob does the meme talk automatically and there is no way to turn it off.

 ## Installation
 Add this line to your application's Gemfile: